 Listening back to back to “She Talks to Angels” by The Black Crowes and a bluesy track by Bonnie Raitt was enough to put the Lead singer Darius Rucker of Hootie & the Blowfish in an immersive state to pen down this classic.
 “Let Her Cry” was released as the second single off the band’s perennial Cracked Rearview Mirror, which also happened to be one of the best-selling debut albums of all time.

 The band won a Grammy for this touching song that revolves around addiction and heartbreak.
 It’s a great starter song for new guitarists, built around four simple chords of G, D, C, and Em, which is pretty standard among easy acoustic tracks.
 You can get through the verses with just G, D, and C. The E minor chord only shows up in the chorus.
-This video lesson above will break it down for you.

 61. Kiss from a Rose by Seal